How to scale up your server to serve more traffic

 With Plesk, you can choose from industry-leading hyperscale cloud services to ensure you always have reliable, high-performance resources on standby to ensure a growth spurt doesn’t bring you grinding to a halt.

-So, there you have it – Seven ways on how to scale up your server to serve more traffic.
+So, there you have it – seven ways on how to scale server to serve more traffic.
 By being ahead of the game, you can ensure your site sails through each high traffic event smoothly.